In your wedding suit today

 - Wartime Wedding: A couple gets married during a time of great war and strife.

 - Wedding Bells... for Someone Else: Two people look like they are about to be married, only for it to turn out they're guests at someone else's wedding.

-- Wedding Deadline: The Hero must get to their true love before they say "I do" at their wedding.
+- Wedding Deadline: The Hero must get to their true love before they say "I do" at their wedding to someone else.

 - Weddings for Everyone: Multiple couples get married at the end of the story.

 - Weddings in Japan: Getting married in Japan.

 - Wedding Ring Defense: Wearing a wedding ring to fool people into thinking that you're married, often to shoo away unwanted suitors.

 - Wedding Ring Removal: A character takes off their wedding ring before they cheat on their spouse.

 - Wedding Smashers: A person or a group interrupts a wedding.